 • You have a tool to join virtual meetings (phone, laptop, etc.).

-If your organization or institution is not on the list, please reach out to explore a partnership for this round or future iterations of the Wellness Support Groups.
+If your organization or institution is not on the list, please reach out to explore a partnership for upcoming Wellness Support Groups.
 Email Naja at [email protected].

 Have Questions?